 Gentleman’s Guide to Dress in Vancouver

 As a rule of thumb, I never tell men how to dress.
 One man’s Sinatra is another man’s Elton John; both fabulous, but just different.
-From what I have seen, the epicenter of fashion in the city is Gastown.
-This once rough area has cleaned up nicely and is now a beautifully lit neighborhood with bars and boutiques that have been converted from old warehouses and other industrial space.
+From what I have seen, the epicentre of fashion in the city is Gastown.
+This once rough area has cleaned up nicely and is now a beautifully lit neighbourhood with bars and boutiques converted from old warehouses and other industrial space.
 Here you will find expensive boutiques and pop-up shops like Indochine, who make bespoke dress shirts and suits, as well as the Monocle shop, which brings the best of fashion, grooming and art from all over the world.

 More up my alley was Main Street, also known as the Mount Pleasant area.
 This neighbourhood would make even the toughest of hipsters melt with its mix of vintage cloth shops, independent fashion boutiques and coffee shops.
 Oh, and a barbershop and tattoo parlour or two for good measure!
 I had a lot of fun wandering around, talking to friendly shop owners and looking at affordable and eclectic clothing to accentuate my outfits.

 I was sad that my adventure in Vancouver had come to an end – not only for the sun or the abundance of cheap Japanese fast food but the overall vibe the city gave off.
 After a day drinking my way through the city and meeting awesome bar tenders, getting a great shave and looking through countless boutiques, I had reached the ultimate goal of a gentleman: I felt awesome!
 I had a mere taste of Vancouver, and now I want more.
 I may just skip that trip to Europe and return to the West Coast and explore Victoria.
 Who’s with me?